Walter Schuck: Flying the Messerschmitt Me 262

 After leaving JG 5, Schuck was trained on the Messerschmitt Me 262 jet fighter and joined Jagdgeschwader 7 (JG 7—7th Fighter Wing) on 5 March 1945.
 On 20 March 1945, he made his maiden flight on the Me 262.
 After a few more familiarizing flights on the Me 262, Schuck and another pilot took off on 24 March 1945 to familiarize themselves with the high altitude characteristics of the aircraft.
 Cruising at an altitude of 10000 m, flight control informed them of enemy fighters in the vicinity.
 Schuck immediately set course for the enemy formation and spotted a Lockheed P-38 Lightning F-5 reconnaissance aircraft escorted by two P-51 fighters of the United States Army Air Forces (USAAF).
 In the resulting combat, Schuck shot down the two P-51 fighters and the P-38 was claimed by his wingman.
 (Note: According to Heaton, the Lockheed P-38 Lightning F-5 flown by Captain Armour G. McDaniel from 301st Fighter Squadron, escaped but suffered engine problems and the pilot was forced to bail out and was taken prisoner of war.)
 The two P-51s were flown by Flight Officer James T. Mitchell Jr. from 302d Fighter Squadron and Flight Officer Arnett W. Starks Jr. 301st Fighter Squadron, both pilots were captured and taken prisoner of war.

 After Hans Waldmann was killed in a flying accident on 18 March 1945, Weissenberger appointed Schuck Staffelkapitän of the 3.
 Staffel on 26 March replacing Oberleutnant Walter Wagner, who had briefly led 3.
 Staffel.
 On 28 March, the USAAF targeted Berlin, Stendal and Hanover.
 That day, Schuck claimed another P-51 shot down, taking his total number of aerial victories to 201.
 On 7 April, Schuck shot down a P-38 F-5 reconnaissance aircraft piloted by Captain William T. Heily from the 30th Reconnaissance Squadron of the USAAF Ninth Air Force.
 (Note: According to Forsyth, Schuck shot down a North American P-51 Mustang in the vicinity of Wittenberge.)

 On 10 April 1945, the USAAF Eighth Air Force targeted airfields, transportation hubs, and various military infrastructures at Oranienburg, Rechlin, Neuruppin, Stendal, Brandenburg-Briest, Zerbst, Burg, Parchim and Wittenberge.
 In total 1,232 Boeing B-17 Flying Fortress and Consolidated B-24 Liberator bombers, escorted by approximately 900 fighters, were committed to this attack.
 That day, Schuck led seven Me 262s from 3.
 Staffel and in the timeframe from 14:30 to 14:38 claimed four B-17s shot down in the vicinity of Oranienburg, taking his total to 206 aerial victories.
 One of the bombers was "Henn's Revenge" of the 303rd Bombardment Group, and another was "Moonlight Mission" of the 457th Bombardment Group.
-Shortly afterwards, his Me 262 was hit by a P-51 of the fighter escort, piloted by Lt.
-Joseph Anthony Peterburs of the 55th Fighter Squadron, 20th Fighter Group, forcing Schuck to bail out.
+Shortly afterwards, his Me 262 was hit by a P-51 of the fighter escort, piloted by Lt. (later Colonel) Joe Peterburs of the 55th Fighter Squadron, 20th Fighter Group, forcing Schuck to bail out.
 Schuck sprained both ankles upon landing and the war ended before he recovered.